Franz: mac OS Client for Apache Kafka

 Encodes the Lua value v to JSON.

 Decodes committed offset data off of the __committed_offsets topic.
 On failure, returns nil.
 On success, returns a string representing the type of event that was decoded and a value representing that event.
 The currently-supported event types are "offset_commit" and "group_metadata".
-For example:

 local script = {}